mmistakes/minimal-mistakes/_drafts/fs2.md

 excerpt: ""
 ---

-Reading from a huge file and processing information or handling continuous data from the network as WebSockets or from a message broker.
+Nowadays, modern applications are often built on top of streaming data: Reading from a huge file and processing information or handling continuous data from the network as WebSockets or from a message broker.
 Streams are the way to go in such situations, and Scala provides its own streams implementation.

 However, streams in the standard library are not as powerful as they could be and don't offer concurrency, throttling, or backpressure features.